GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 3. The Spanner TPS and windowDuration decides how large a batch will be when writing to source.
 Perfrom benchmarks on expected production workloads and acceptable replication lag to fine tune the windowDuration.

 4. The metrics give good indication of the progress of the pipeline,it is good to setup Dashboards to monitor the progress.

+5. Create GCP bucket with [lifecycle](https://cloud.google.com/storage/docs/lifecycle) to handle auto deletion of the objects.

+6. Use a different database for the metadata tables than the Spanner database to avoid load.

+7. The default change stream monitors all the tables, if only a subset of tables needs reverse replication, create change stream manually before launching the script.

 ## Customize